-Join Gini von Courter for an in-depth discussion in this video Inserting a video from file, part of Up and Running with Office Mix.
+Join Gini von Courter for an in-depth discussion in this video Inserting a video from file, part of Learning Office Mix.

 - We know how to insert video as a screen recording.
 If we wanted to insert a video that was in a file, we'd use this command to do it.
 Go to the slide where you want to insert the video, click the mix tab, and under insert, choose insert video.
 Select the file you wish to insert.
 There's a message that says PowerPoint is upgrading the media file.
 If you click cancel here, you're cancelling inserting the media, so we're just going to wait for it a bit, and I'm going to resize this, so it fills this slide, and let's see how it looks.